Qaisarm/EHRProto/README.md

 These archetypes are created in **ADL 1.4** format for maximum compatibility with OpenEHR tools and systems.

 All archetypes have been updated to use proper ADL 1.4 syntax and should now parse correctly in OpenEHR tools.

+**All archetypes now use the correct ADL 1.4 format with proper UID headers and should parse correctly in OpenEHR tools.**